akshayGudhate/simple-hotel-management/README.md

 | `stayDate`       | Yes      | Date of stay        | `2024-06-22`                 |

-Example of output - when the overridden room rate added successfully
+Example of output - when the overridden room rate is added successfully

 `HTTP Status Code: 201`